mbock9/panther-parking/README.md

 npm install --prefix server
 ```

-You can run all three of these steps in sequence form th eroot of the repository with:
+You can run all three of these steps in sequence form the root of the repository with:

 ```
 npm run setup:local